finos/open-source-readiness/docs/bok/Activities/Level-2/Creating-An-OSPO.md

 - Lots of the level 2 activities are probably being performed piecemeal by the organisation.
 - Creating an OSPO allows you to centralise and structure all the level 2 activities and allow you to start working on Level 3.

+An OSPO is designed to be the center of competency for an organization's open source operations and structure as defined by the [TODO group.](https://github.com/todogroup/ospodefinition.org).
 Creating an OSPO is _organisational change_.
 Therefore, in this article, we are going to use the formalism of [Kotter's 8-Step Process for Leading Change](https://en.wikipedia.org/wiki/Change_management#Change_models) to structure this article, however, you can approach this any way you want.

 ### 1. Create a Sense of Urgency